Introduction to R

 [1] 1.714286

-However, to do useful and interesting things, we need to assign values to objects.
-To create an object, we need to give it a name followed by the assignment operator <-, and the value we want to give it:
+However, to do useful and interesting things, we need to name objects.
+To do so, we need to give a name followed by the assignment operator <-, and the object we want to be named:

 R